Cascaded Multiparameter Quantum Metrology: Matrix Definitions

-Modeling the sensor uses Gaussian states and operations commonly used in continuous-variable quantum information \cite{Adesso2014, Serafini2017}.
-A Gaussian state can be represented by a mean vector $\Vec{R} = \{x, y\}$ and a covariance matrix $\boldsymbol{\sigma}$.
-The vector $\Vec{R}$ represents the amplitude of the state in terms of the quadrature operators $\hat{X}$ and $\hat{Y}$, which are accessible by homodyne detection.
-The matrix $\boldsymbol{\sigma}$ represents the quantum noise of that state.
-For example, a coherent state of strength $\alpha$ and phase $\theta$ will have:
+Here we define our Gaussian state basis, the matrix definition of operators, and the calculation for Fisher information.
+A thorough treatment for continuous-variable quantum information can be found in \cite{Adesso2014, Serafini2017}.
+As a simple example, we benchmark this formulation with the classic example of a (single-phase) Mach-Zehnder interferometer.
+A Gaussian state can be represented by a mean vector $\vec{R} = \{x, y\}$ and a covariance matrix $\boldsymbol{\sigma}$.
+The vector $\vec{R}$ represents the amplitude of the state in terms of the quadrature operators $\hat{X}$ and $\hat{Y}$, which are analogous to $\hat{x}$ and $\hat{p}$ of the quantum harmonic oscillator, and are accessible by homodyne detection.
+The matrix $\boldsymbol{\sigma}$ represents the quantum noise of that state, normalized to 1.
+For example, a coherent state of amplitude $\alpha$ and phase $\theta$ will have:

-where $\boldsymbol{I}$ is the $2\times 2$ identity matrix.
+where $\boldsymbol{I_2}$ is the $2\times 2$ identity matrix.
+The noise matrix is in natural units, $\hbar = c = 1$, so that vacuum noise has an amplitude of $1$ \cite{Adesso2014}.
 In contrast, a squeezed coherent state may have the same amplitude but a different noise matrix:

 Here, $\hat{\boldsymbol{S}}(r, \chi)$ is the single-mode squeezing operator with squeezing strength $r$ and squeezing angle $\chi$.